 Governor, Denver mayor welcome dozens of new refugees to Colorado during Union Station reception

-There are 1 comment on the The Gazette story from 10 hrs ago, titled Governor, Denver mayor welcome dozens of new refugees to Colorado during Union Station reception.
+There are 3 comments on the The Gazette story from 18 hrs ago, titled Governor, Denver mayor welcome dozens of new refugees to Colorado during Union Station reception.
 In it, The Gazette reports that:

 FEBRUARY 22: Recent refugees Isatou Janko, 23, left, and her sister Fatoumatta, 25, right, talk about their recent arrival to the United States after taking part in a welcome ceremony at the Gallery at Union Station on February 22, 2017 in Denver, Colorado.
 The sisters and other recent refugees from all over the world were welcomed to Colorado during a reception hosted by Colorado Governor John Hickenlooper, Denver Mayor Michael Hancock, Aurora Mayor Steve Hogan, the Colorado Department of Human Services and others.